 It is with great sadness that I inform you that Dr. Barbara Molette, passed away the evening of Thursday, March 9, 2017.
 She was very proud of her longstanding association with the NEC and was looking forward to the 2017 revival of “Rosalee Pritchett”.
-We know she touched many people with her intellect, wit, compassion, and grace.

 Dr. Barbara Molette touched many lives with her intellect, vision, wit, compassion and grace.
 Her greatest love was her family.
 She is survived by her life partner, best friend, travel buddy and husband of 56 years, Dr. Carlton Molette.
 She has two devoted daughters Carla Molette-Ogden (son-in-law Christopher) and Andrea Molette Bradford (son-in-law Bryon).
 Her joy and legacy are her grandchildren Courtney and Conrad Ogden.
 She is also survived by her loving sister Bessie Edwards, brother Baxter Roseburr (sister-in-law Linda), sister-in-law Mary Roseburr, cousins, nieces, nephews, friends and many others who adored her like a Mother.

 Barbara was a voracious reader, scholar and entrepreneur that loved to travel the world.
 She savored experiences, people, food and good times.
 She was a sculptor, painter, award-winning costume designer and prolific writer.
 She not only had a creative flair, she also loved math and science.
 She always wanted to use both sides of her brain, so she spent many weekends with her girls creating science experiments.
 She enjoyed games and played chess, scrabble, and bid whist with aplomb.